-Undergraduate Diploma in Business Firms can benefit from superior corporate governance mechanisms such asAdministration an active board that monitors CEO actions, provides strategic advice, and helps to network to other useful resources.
+Firms can benefit from superior corporate governance mechanicsmess Administration such as an active board that monitors CEO actions, provides strategic advice, and helps to network to other useful resources.

 What is corporate governance?....

 When such mechanisms are not in place, CEO excess may go unchecked, resulting in negative publicity, poor firm performance, and the potential for a takeover by other firms.